About the Program

 Specialist intervention and support

-Our intervention program runs for a minimum of 18 months and is specifically designed to help students gain the necessary skills to re-engage with learning and transition back into mainstream schooling.
+Our intervention program is specifically designed to help students gain the necessary skills to re-engage with learning and transition back into mainstream schooling.

 Our team of Psychologists, Teachers and Specialist Teaching Aides, provide an engaging and safe environment where students benefit from a unique and personalised learning experience.